ThemeZee/anderson-lite/readme.txt

-Anderson Lite WordPress Theme, Copyright 2014 ThemeZee.com Anderson Lite is distributed under the terms of the GNU GPL
+Anderson WordPress Theme, Copyright 2014 ThemeZee.com
+Anderson is distributed under the terms of the GNU GPL

 ===================================
-Thanks for Downloading Anderson Lite
+Thanks for Downloading Anderson
 ===================================

 Thank you for downloading my theme.